Have you seen the headlines? “Wellness is the new luxury.” What do you think? Is it true? Or did you just have a massive eye-roll?

 I had the same experience with my cleaner.
 I used to have a cleaner for everything.
 One for windows, one for counters, one for heavy cleaning needs, one for the oven, one for the shower, one for the toilet, one for the bathroom sinks, one for the kitchen sinks, three for the floors, one for the cabinets, one for dusting furniture, one for the grill… and don't even get me started on the closet filled with laundry supplies!

 I ditched it all.
 I will never forget filling two 13gal sized trash bags of cleaners and personal care products and tossing it in the trash.
 I sat in the living room glued to the window, watching the dump truck come down the street, seriously contemplating jumping out and retrieving everything.
 I was shaking.
 That was several hundreds of dollars just sitting in a trash can.
 My anxiety took over.
 And then it was gone.
+The trash cans were emptied, and contents hauled away.
 Ironically, I felt oddly ok with it.
+Then I felt relieved.

 Wellness vs toxin exposure